 One of the hardest thing about being a small business owner is the amount of time spent on sales calls and “cold calls”.
 While everyone cannot afford an agency, here are a few things to ask when purchasing advertising and also a few tips PR tips.
 Also, you don’t pay for editorial coverage.
 When someone wants to cover your local business for TV news, it should not cost anything unless it is an advertorial (which is sales).
-You are being sold.
 PR is free.
 Advertising is paid.
 Be honest, if you are not interested, don’t have a budget or just don’t like a product, just say NO. You are not being mean.
 You are saving yourself time and the salesperson’s time.

 1.)
 How long is the contract?